Menu

 Originally published on 2nd April 2016

-Hypothyroidism often comes hand in hand with mental health conditions such as anxiety and depression.
-I continue to speak about this at great length on my blog as mental health is such a big part of many people’s experiences of thyroid disease.
+Hypothyroidism often comes hand in hand with mental health conditions such as mood swings, anxiety and depression.
+I continue to speak about this at great length as mental health is such a big part of many people’s experiences of thyroid disease.
 After all, it was mine.

 Thyroid Patient Struggling with Mental Health